llamaonthefence/llamaonthefence.github.io-hangedcoin/README.md

 ***

 ## Things I learned
-1. Naming convention is important
+1. Naming convention is important.
+Helps people to understand the codes
+2. Investigate all console errors, not only the obviously "consequential" ones that are causing immediate errors
-2. Break problem into small steps
+3. Break problem into small steps
-3. Pay attention to details as even a typo affects whether code runs
+4. Pay attention to details as even a typo affects whether code runs
-4. Growth mindset - ALL THE TIME
+5. Growth mindset - ALL THE TIME
-5. Github is your friend - lots more to learn
+6. Github is your friend - lots more to learn

 ***